Code-Institute-Submissions/LuciusVH-encheres-exclusives_N/static/docs/features.md

       <img src="https://github.com/LuciusVH/encheres-exclusives/blob/main/static/docs/readme-img/flash-messages.png" alt="Different Flash messages."/>
     </p>

+  - **My Bids**

+    A slider displays all the lots on which the user has bidden, while they has been outbidden or not.
+Way to keep track on your bids!

   - **My Lots**

     A slider displays all the user own lots, to be sold.
 Since they are the user's lots, the usual *Place Bid* button is replaced by two buttons: *Edit* & *Delete*, for each lot.
 The *Edit* button opens up the <u>Edit lot modal</u>, which is basically a copy of the <u>Add lot modal</u> (see below).
 The *Delete* button opens a "Toast", asking for the user's confirmation before to delete the lot.
+These buttons are disabled if the auction's category to which the lot belongs has started already.

 - ##### Auctions features